Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 |~11,637 AMEX Membership Rewards points||~$116||~4,073 AMEX Membership Rewards points|

-AMEX Membership Rewards points can potentially be even more valuable if you transfer them directly to any of the 19 AMEX airline and hotel partners to book award travel.
+AMEX Membership Rewards points can potentially be even more valuable if you transfer them directly to any of AMEX’s airline and hotel partners to book award travel.
 And airline alliances and partnerships make it easier to find award flights to your desired destination.
 For example, you can transfer AMEX Membership Rewards points to Air Canada to book an award flight on United Airlines, a Star Alliance partner airline.

 Using points this way can get you unbelievable value!
 For example, after a trip to Italy a couple years ago, I transferred 70,000 AMEX Membership Rewards points to Air Canada to book a First Class award flight on Lufthansa from Frankfurt to Los Angeles.
 This same ticket typically costs $11,000+ if you pay cash!